 Featuring modern Japanese cuisine with global influences and a full bar with an extensive sake selectin, Mina Group and Chef Ken Tominaga restaurant PABU offers fine dining along 101 California’s plaza.

+A private fitness center for tenants is equipped with a full suite of top of the line cardio and strength training equipment.
 Five-star quality showers and locker rooms provide convenience for refreshment after exercise or an active morning commute.
 Secure access bike storage with a repair center makes bicycle commuting a breeze.

 101 California’s garage is impeccably maintained and offers state-of-the-art services with electric charging stations; ample bike parking including a card-key accessible, high-security bike storage facility with a bike repair station; and on-site showers and locker rooms.